MinghuiChen43/awesome-deep-phenomena/README.md

   - Matthias Hein, Maksym Andriushchenko, Julian Bitterwolf. *CVPR 2019*
   - Key Word: ReLU.
   - <details><summary>Digest</summary> Classifiers used in the wild, in particular for safety-critical systems, should not only have good generalization properties but also should know when they don't know, in particular make low confidence predictions far away from the training data.
 We show that ReLU type neural networks which yield a piecewise linear classifier function fail in this regard as they produce almost always high confidence predictions far away from the training data.

+- An Empirical Study of Example Forgetting during Deep Neural Network Learning. [[paper]](https://arxiv.org/abs/1812.05159) [[code]](https://github.com/mtoneva/example_forgetting)
+  - Mariya Toneva, Alessandro Sordoni, Remi Tachet des Combes, Adam Trischler, Yoshua Bengio, Geoffrey J. Gordon. *ICLR 2019*
+  - Key Word: Curriculum Learning; Sample Weighting; Example Forgetting.
+  - <details><summary>Digest</summary> We define a 'forgetting event' to have occurred when an individual training example transitions from being classified correctly to incorrectly over the course of learning.
+Across several benchmark data sets, we find that: (i) certain examples are forgotten with high frequency, and some not at all; (ii) a data set's (un)forgettable examples generalize across neural architectures; and (iii) based on forgetting dynamics, a significant fraction of examples can be omitted from the training data set while still maintaining state-of-the-art generalization performance.

 - On Implicit Filter Level Sparsity in Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1811.12495)
   - Dushyant Mehta, Kwang In Kim, Christian Theobalt. *CVPR 2019*